arielgee/Sage-Like/.misc/tasks.md

 * discovery select all feeds
 * maybe add js files for different code elements => NO
 * make toolbar bk color as the dialog bk color
+* need to do something about the CSS buttons hover/active. it looks bad => much better
 ---

 #### Next